-Judicial Bonds are a type of court bond required in civil court proceedings when someone involved in a lawsuit seeks a special right or remedy in advance of a final court decision.
+Civil court proceedings require judicial bonds, a type of court bond, when someone involved in a lawsuit seeks a special right or remedy in advance of a final court decision.
 It guarantees that if the opposing party incurs damages as a result of the special privilege being granted and the court later determines the privilege was unjustified—rules in favor of the opposing party—the obligee will be made whole.
-Below are just a few of the Judicial Bonds Brunswick Companies can issue.
+Below are just a few of the judicial bonds Brunswick Companies can issue.

-An Injunction is a judicial order issued by a court to the plaintiff whereby the defendant is required to do or refrain from doing a particular act until the issue is decided in court.
-An Injunction Bond is a type of judicial bond required in civil court proceedings which guarantees that the plaintiff will indemnify the defendant against all damages and costs if the court rules in the defendant’s favor.
+An injunction is a judicial order issued by a court to the plaintiff whereby the defendant is required to do or refrain from doing a particular act until the issue is decided in court.
+An injunction bond is a type of judicial bond required in civil court proceedings which guarantees that the plaintiff will indemnify the defendant against all damages and costs if the court rules in the defendant’s favor.

 If you need of another form of coverage, Brunswick offers several other court bonds as well.